 That classic panto tale of the boy who sold his beloved cow for some crappy beans is told by the Park Theatre in their Christmas panto this year.
 The Park's first panto offering last year was a respectable affair, so lets see whether Jez Bond and Mark Cameron can pull it off again this year.

 Here's a soap opera star-tastic panto for you, this year's Christmas knees-up at Churchill Theatre has 'Coronation Street's Marc Baylis as the prince.
 Not only that but pop mistress Sonia (remember her?) is starring as the good fairy.
 There's also a Pop Idol winner and an 'Opportunity Knocks' winner onboard.
 Get your 'he's behind you!' shouts at the ready.
-Find more pantomimes in London

 The Christmas show at Theatre Royal Stratford East is usually a firm part of London's panto royalty.
 Their excellent team, directed by Dawn Reid, usually manage to come up with a glorious, anarchic and unique family offering.
 This year's 'Beauty and the Beast' is written by Paul Sirett and throws a wicked witch into the mix of the story of Belle and her forlorn beast.

-Emerging young writer Tom Wells returns to the Lyric for their Christmas panto, pennning a new version of 'Dick Whittington and His Cat'.
+Fast-rising writing star Tom Wells returns to the Lyric for their Christmas panto, pennning a new version of 'Dick Whittington and His Cat'.
 Last year's 'Jack and the Beanstalk', also written by Wells, went down an absolute storm and this new one promises an exceptionally evil Queen Rat.
 Ages 6-plus.

 Who could be better to play the wicked stepmother in a panto version of 'Snow White and the Seven Dwarfs' than leggy blonde model, UK celebrity adoptee and erstwhile girlfriend of Mick Jagger, Jerry Hall?
 Richmond Theatre pull in their patron for a stint on the stage this Christmas as Hall stars in her first panto.
 Hall's no stranger to the boards though, having starred in 'The Graduate', 'Love Letters' and 'High Society' before.
-Let's hope she can bring some high camp hijinks to this xmas show.
-Find more pantomimes in London

 Book theatre tickets